 Have you ever wondered, is an inkjet printer right for you?
 Or would a laser printer be better?
 Here’s a simple guide to the basic strengths and weaknesses of inkjet printers.
 This guide will help you selecting which printer is a right fit for your needs.
 If it turns out an inkjet isn’t, we can also check out if a laser printer is right for you as well.
 Either way, we want to help you get the most from whatever printer you buy.

 In a nutshell, how inkjet printers work is by boiling a tiny amount of ink which expands and sprays out onto the paper.
 It takes several passes to form an image, which also mixes the ink before it dries.
 A fluid tends to mix better than a dry powder.
 This is why an inkjet printer can generally produce a wider range of colors, aka gamut, than a laser printer.
-Basically, they make exceptional glossy images because they use a fluid.
+Basically, they make exceptional glossy images because they use a fluid instead of a powder.
 Especially with paper designed for inkjets.
 If you want a more detailed explanation check out Wikipedia or How Stuff Works.

 Is an Inkjet Printer Right for Me?

 Next, how much on average do you think you print per month?
 That’s the other piece of information which will help determine the right printer for you.
 Selecting extra features like scanning or wireless are secondary considerations.
+If your print volume is over 50,000 pages per month there are many laser printers which can handle this volume.
+Only some high end business class inkjets can handle that volume.
+An inkjet may still be the right choice, just fewer printers to choose from.

 Whether an inkjet printer is right will be determined by: